What Do Seventh-day Adventists Believe About Baptism?

 “Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life” (Romans 6:3-4, NKJV).

 During baptism, we go under the water, which is a symbol of our death in Christ.
-It is our symbolic death to our previous life of sin, rebellion, and rejection of God and His law.
+It is the symbolic death to our previous life of sin, rebellion, and rejection of God and His law.

 This also symbolizes our acceptance of God’s gift and His acceptance of us to His family, despite our past life of sin.